IvoLimmen/students-d/README.md

 The ugly:

   * Documentation is not really clear, some things where really difficult to find.
 The fact that splitter() returns a special type and not an array was unclear to me.
-  * Also documentation: I could not understand how to split up the application into multi files and 'import' them into the app.d so I made it into one file.